isomerpages/jointpoly-ace/_programmes/Adult Education/Partnership between Polytechnics and IAL SUSS.md

 * Attachments/ Secondments / Staff Exchange
 * Other collaborative opportunities which may evolve or emerge from time to time, subject to the discussion and agreement of both Parties.

 More details of these initiative will be made available at later date.
-Do visit this website regularly for updates.
+Do visit this website reg ularly for updates.

+Programme Heads: [Joey](mailto: joey_tong@nyp.edu.sg), Wan Ling